By Tugend Demir

-By giving up your old friend alcohol for a mere 31 days, you will save a few quid, lose a few pounds, and feel more energised and refreshed in the process.
-But for some people that’s not as easy as it sounds.
-January has five whole booze free weekends to get through.
+By giving up your old friend alcohol for a mere 31 days, you will save a few quid, lose a few pounds, and feel more energized and refreshed in the process.
+But for some people, that’s not as easy as it sounds.
+January has five whole booze-free weekends to get through.

 - Don’t hibernate

 The worst thing you can possibly do is to hole yourself up in your house and attempt to hibernate.
 Though you may not have much choice during a pandemic!
-Make it your mission to get up and make the most of your hangover free weekends and mornings.
+Make it your mission to get up and make the most of your hangover-free weekends and mornings.
 Plan activities you would never normally get round to at times you would never usually be up.
 You can always do more exercise first thing in the morning!

 - Ditch cocktails for detoxing mocktails

-Don’t settle for plain old tap water when you go out.
+Don’t settle for plain old tap water when you drink.
 Drinking mocktails is a great way to get through dry January, as you are still treating yourself to a luxurious drink, minus the calories and headache the next morning.
 Experiment with recipes and ingredients at home.
-Where I work, at The Arch London we offer a ‘Virgin Vera’ mocktail made with detoxing Aloe Vera water, muddled Fresh Lime, Raspberries and fresh Guava Juice.
+Where I work, at The Arch London we offer a ‘Virgin Vera’ mocktail made with detoxing Aloe Vera water, muddled Fresh Lime, Raspberries, and fresh Guava Juice.

 - Know your numbers